GrapheneOS/platform_system_extras/simpleperf/doc/README.md

 `annotate.py` is used to annotate source files based on profiling data.

-`app_profiler.py` is used to profile Android applications.
+`app_profiler.py` is used to profile Android applications and native programs.

 `binary_cache_builder.py` is used to pull libraries from Android devices.